swigof/AtheneNoctua/README.md

 # Athene Noctua
-This is a dll based mod for oldschool Maplestory servers which is used to scrape character map location data.
+This is a dll based mod for oldschool Maplestory clients which is used to scrape character map location data.

 It is meant to be used in conjuction with a server that receives this data then serves it as an index of teleport rock locations.